-LINET measures the electromagnetic waves which lightning strokes emit.
-The measurement is carried out via highly sensitive sensors which are arranged across the area to be measured with spacing of around 150 to 250 km.
-Since the electromagnetic emission of the lightning spreads at the speed of light, it reaches the sensors at different points in time.
-Although the difference is a matter of mere micro-seconds (µs), the exact calculation of the original emission location of the lightning stroke is possible.
-To this end, the data measured by every single sensor is transmitted to a central server via the internet.
-The server then calculates the exact geographical position for all the lightning strokes measured (the so-called “location”) and stores these in a database.
+LINET measures the electromagnetic radiation emitted by lightning strokes by highly sensitive lightning sensors set up at a distance of app.
+150 bis 250 km.
+As the electromagnetic radiation spreads almost at the speed of light, it reaches the sensors at slightly varying times.
+Even though this difference is a matter of mere microseconds (µs), it enables precisely calculating the location where the lightning stroke originates.
+To this end all data recorded by each lightning sensor is transmitted to a central server via the internet.
+The server then calculates the exact geographical position for all the lightning strokes measured (the so-called “location”) and stores them in a database.
 The results are then made available to the customer in real time.
-This measurement method is also known as the “time-of-arrival” method.
+This measurement method is also referred to as the Time-of-Arrival (TOA) method.

-However, LINET measures not only the position of the lightning stroke.
-It also records the strength and polarity of the strokes, and, in particular, the height of the intra-cloud strokes, and supplements the lightning data with a third dimension.
+LINET, however, does not only measure the position of the lightning stroke.
+LINET also captures the strength and polarity of the lightning strokes, and the height of intra-cloud strokes, in particular, expanding the lightning information to include a third dimension.
 This feature is unique around the world for low-frequency networks (VLF/LF) used for large areas.

-The LINET hardware basically comprises two modules: the measuring stations and a central server.
-The measuring stations, consisting of a field antenna, a GPS sensor and a field processor, are set up in the area to be monitored with a baseline of around 150 to 250 km (recommended).
-The position of the server is irrelevant as long as a sufficiently fast and stable internet connection exists.
-A backup server at another location ensures the reliability and availability of the system.
-The redundant number of sensors constitutes a great advantage.
-Only the best signals have to be drawn upon for the calculation.
-As such, the malfunctioning of an individual sensor is insignificant for the overall quality of the lightning-detection system.
+LINET systems essentially comprises two modules: several lightning sensors and a central server.
+The lightning sensors consist of one magnetic field antenna, a GPS module and a field processors and are set up at distance of app.
+150 to 250 km (recommended).
+The position of the LINET Field Processor is of little importance as long as a sufficiently fast and stable internet connection is available.
+A secondary server can be optionally installed.
+The redundant number of sensors constitutes a great advantage given that only the best signals will be included in the calculation.
+If an individual sensor does not work it is of no consequence to the overall quality of the lightning detection system.